 1996 – 1999

-The presentation of the new candy brand took place a month before the release of the screen version of the novel.
-Wonka Bar candy was introduced to the market in the spring of 1971 by Quaker Oats, who worked in tandem with two manufacturers – Chocolate Factory and Willy Wonka.
-A little later, viewers got a chance to watch an interesting movie in which the tasty bar repeatedly appeared.
-It was a marketing ploy, providing the brand with good profits.
+The new candy brand was introduced a month before the release of the novel’s screen version.
+Quaker Oats introduced Wonka Bar candy to the market in the spring of 1971, working with two manufacturers: Chocolate Factory and Willy Wonka.
+A little later, viewers had the chance to watch an interesting movie in which the tasty bar kept appearing.
+It was a marketing ploy that generated good profits for the brand.

 - a dark background;

 The last part was associated with the movie’s main character, the chocolatier Willy Wonka.
-A feature of this style was the emphasis on the fairy tale format.
-This was evidenced by the magician’s hat, the unusual typeface, and the distinctive color scheme.
+This style emphasized the fairy-tale format, as evidenced by the magician’s hat, the unusual typeface, and the distinctive color scheme.
 The letters had artistic curves, and each had a unique design.

-As for colors, the designers used shades of gold and red and basic white.
-The hat and the word Bar had a golden hue, and white was used to decorate the word Wonka.
-The play of such colors created the effect of contrasts and attracted customers’ attention well.
+The designers used shades of gold, red, and basic white.
+The hat and the word “Bar” had a golden hue, and “Wonka” was decorated with white.
+Using such colors created a contrast effect and attracted customers’ attention.

 1999 – 2008